four20NOTICE: Some of these prizes may not be awarded as advertised.

 - ESR offers prizes totalling $500 for the best exhibits based on investigations that help people or the environment through science in such fields as microbiology, forensic, environmental, food and radiation.
 A new Young Women in STEM prize of $200 has also been established.
 It will be awarded to: An exhibit that fulfils the criteria for the ESR Prize AND exemplifies the value wāhine bring to science and research, having been developed exclusively by female students (or people who identify as female), OR A scientific investigation which could lead to material improvements for the lives of women (e.g. 3D printed phone converter that can be downloaded by anyone and makes it easier for women to comfortably hold mobile phones, which have been designed based on the average men’s hand size).

-- Wellington Central Public Library offers a $50 book voucher for a project on an environmental theme.
+- Wellington City Libraries offers a $50 book voucher for a project with the best bibliography of references using

 - The New Zealand Institute of Food Science and Technology offers a 1st prize of $100 and two highly commended prizes of $50 for the best projects which relate to food.